aaronwei2016/Kirby_Clicker/README.md

 - To Exit Some Pages, Click The Exit Button
 - To Upgrade Your Click Power, Press S
 - Dont Delete The Code!
 It Was Hard Work!
-- To Buy Seasonal Kirbys, If There Is A Season, Click THe Season BUtton(It will say the season name)
+- To Buy Seasonal Kirbys, If There Is A Season, Click The Season Button(It will say the season name)
 - Send A Comment To Me If You Are Playing!
 - Rate My Game something/10(IN COMMENT)
 - If The Story Palace Shows Nothing, YOu Better Get To Max Level In Pro Pass!